 Profile, tier and level semantics

+If vps_base_layer_internal_flag is equal to 0 and the profile_tier_level( ) syntax structure is the first profile_tier_level( ) syntax structure in the VPS, all bits in the syntax structure shall be equal to 0 and decoders shall ignore the syntax structure.
+Otherwise, the semantics of the profile_tier_level( ) syntax structure are specified by the remaining part of the current subclause.

 The profile_tier_level( ) syntax structure provides profile, tier and level information used for a layer set.
 When the profile_tier_level( ) syntax structure is included in a vps_extension( ) syntax structure, the applicable layer set to which the profile_tier_level( ) syntax structure applies is specified by the corresponding lsIdx variable in the vps_extension( ) syntax structure.
 When the profile_tier_level( ) syntax structure is included in a VPS, but not in a vps_extension( ) syntax structure, the applicable layer set to which the profile_tier_level( ) syntax structure applies is the layer set specified by the index 0.
 When the profile_tier_level( ) syntax structure is included in an SPS, the layer set to which the profile_tier_level( ) syntax structure applies is the layer set specified by the index 0.

 For interpretation of the following semantics, CVS refers to the CVS subset associated with the layer set to which the profile_tier_level( ) syntax structure applies.